mp-strachan/bb-fontawesome/README.md

 1. Clone the repository

-2. Create a `.npmrc` file in the root of the plugin directory.
+2. Update the `.npmrc` file in the root of the plugin directory.
    * NOTE: See [this link](https://fontawesome.com/docs/web/setup/packages#set-up-npm-token-for-a-specific-project) for how to configure your .npmrc file